neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-2.md

     ![img](../media/az_305-trafficmanger_config.png)

+   >**NOTE**:  Time To Live, or TTL for short, is a sort of expiration date that is put on a DNS record.
+The TTL serves to tell the recursive server or local resolver how long it should keep the said record in its cache.
+The longer the TTL, the longer the resolver holds that information in its cache and the shorter the TTL, the shorter amount of time the resolver holds that information.
+In this lab for simplicity and for the interest of time, we set it to 1 second.

    >**NOTE**: After having completed the above step, please wait for 2 minutes before proceeding in order to allow the configurations to be applied successfully.

 ### Task 3: Add Traffic Manager endpoints